azimuth-cloud/azimuth-config/docs/configuration/03-kubernetes-config.md

 <!-- prettier-ignore-start -->
 !!! tip "Use local disk for etcd whenever possible"
-    Using local disk when possible minises the write latency for etcd and also eliminates network instability as a cause of latency problems.
+    Using local disk when possible minimises the write latency for etcd and also eliminates network instability as a cause of latency problems.
 <!-- prettier-ignore-end -->

 The following variables are used to configure the etcd block device for the HA cluster: